 There is no set registration deadline for most courses, with the exception of our Remote EMT course.
 While the maximum number of spaces available in a class can vary, we will always guarantee a workable student to instructor ratio.
 To ensure a spot, we recommend that you register at least one month or more prior to a course start date.
-If courses fill up, we can place you on our waitlist or contact you if a spot opens.
+If courses fill up, we can place you on our waitlist.

 WHAT ARE MY COURSE PAYMENT OPTIONS?